-Moringa can benefit your dog’s diet when added to an already healthy diet.
+Moringa can benefit your dog’s diet when added to a healthy diet.

 Antioxidants also help out dogs, protecting them from potentially dangerous cancer cells caused by free radicals.

-We want to emphasize that Moringa is not a magic “pill” that can fix a bad diet.
+We emphasize that Moringa is not a magic “pill” to fix a bad diet.
 If your dog’s diet is currently poor, you may find more success putting effort into improving your furry friend’s diet first.

 Adding Moringa to your dog’s diet should be a slow and gradual process.